taichiyi/Schedule/README.md

 - ❌ SSR
 - ❌ JSX

-## In order to ensure a clear and concise code, ScheduleReact makes the following choices
+## In order to ensure a clear and concise code, Sch makes the following choices

 - Only the 88+ version of chrome is guaranteed to run normally.
 - Assumes that user can use it correctly and not cause errors.
+- There is only one Sch tree in an application.
+- LegacyRoot, BlockingRoot, concurrentRoot only support LegacyRoot.

 ## TODO